ghostbuster91/blogposts/42-keys/main.md

 ## Goals

-These very my goals when developing that layout:
+These were my goals when developing that layout:

 - use not more than 42 keys
 - don't use pinky fingers for modifiers or any other frequently used keys like bspc or enter